kimwalisch/primecount/doc/Hard-Special-Leaves.md

 have suggested using a [binary indexed tree](https://en.wikipedia.org/wiki/Fenwick_tree) data structure (a.k.a.
 Fenwick tree) to speedup counting.
-For any number n the binary indexed tree allows to count the number of unsieved elements ≤ n using only O(log(n)) operations.
-However the binary indexed tree must also be updated whilst sieving which slows down the sieving part of the algorithm by a factor of O(log(n)) operations.
+For any number n the binary indexed tree allows to count the number of unsieved elements ≤ n using only O(log n) operations.
+However the binary indexed tree must also be updated whilst sieving which slows down the sieving part of the algorithm by a factor of O(log n / log log n) operations.
 All more recent papers about the combinatorial type prime counting algorithms that I am aware of have also suggested using the binary indexed tree data structure for counting the number of unsieved elements in the sieve array.